deexsunts/TIC-TAC-TOE/README.md

 - copy the code (main.py) into your code editor.

+- copy teh homepage code, homepage.py

+- download the photo files

+- create a foler and drag in all the code and image files

+- now run the homepage.py (this should make a homepage)

+- if the code doesnt run, try running the main.py separately. (as that is the main part of the code

 - and make sure you have downloaded tkinter library for python on you computer.

 - you can do this by typing pip3 install tkinter.